 If you're approaching retirement, or just received news about a new medical need, you might be wondering how you'll afford long-term care if needed.
-Do you need to liquidate all of your assets before you can qualify?
+Do you need to liquidate all of your assets before you can qualify for Medicaid?
 Watch the video to learn more.

 You're young, in the middle of your career, or busy raising your family.
 But that doesn' mean that you shouldn't make an estate plan.
 In fact, you should.
 You've worked hard to build your life, now it's time to protect it so you can continue to live each day to it's fullest.